mliarakos/spark-typed-ops/README.md

 "com.github.mliarakos" %% "spark-typed-ops" % "0.1.0"
 ```

 Spark Types Ops intentionally does not have a compile dependency on Spark.
 This essentially allows you to use any version of Spark Typed Ops with any version of Spark.
-The following versions are tested, but others will most likely work:
+The following versions are tested with Spark Typed Ops, but others will most likely work:

 | Spark Types Ops | Scala | Spark |
 | --- | --- | --- |